huntdatacenter/docs/docs/do-science/getting-started/1-collect-keys.md

 We will communicate your VPN certificate and SSH configuration over your organizational email.
 You will receive a link to an encrypted file archive (7z-file).

 - 1.2.1.
-Click on the link in the email to download the file and save this on your local machine.
+Click on the link in the email to download the file and save this on your local computer.
 - 1.2.2.
 Unpack (extract) the file with your favorite file archiver software that recognize the [7z format](/do-science/tools/transfer/7z/) (see below).
 - 1.2.3.
 Use the key named **`ZIP file key`** from your Signal transfer to decrypt the 7-zip archive.